 Few institutions invoke more emotion and mythology than global central banks.
 And the Federal Reserve, being the central bank in the world’s largest economy, happens to garner a special amount of attention.
-Unfortunately, not all of this attention is warranted and much of the understanding about this institution is misleading or incorrect.
-This page will clarify some of the myths and misunderstandings about the Fed.
+While Central Banks are certainly powerful there is a certain degree of hyperbole in many of these discussions that results in an exaggerations and misunderstandings.
+I hope this page will help clarify some of those misunderstandings.

 Myth #1 – The Fed Controls the Money Supply.